 The short answer: It depends.

 The benchmark of a good margin varies from industry to industry.
 A tax accountant is likely to achieve high-profit margins.
-While a manufacturer that also has to consider raw material acquisition costs will struggle to achieve similar margin levels.
+In contrast, a manufacturer that also has to consider raw material acquisition costs will struggle to achieve similar margin levels.

 As a general rule of thumb, a net profit margin of 10% is considered average across industries.